 Introduction 2

-Project Purpose 2

-Handbook Purpose 2

-Structural Layout 2

-Authors 3

 Why did we name it NEETs for NEETs?
 3

 Basis for the project: ReACT-model 4

-What is the goal of the handbook?
-6

 Introduction to the tools and exercises 7

 What is Leadership?
 9

-What is Communication? .
+What is Communication?
 10

-What is Co-Creation? .
+What is Co-Creation?
 12

-What is Forum Theatre? .
+What is Forum Theatre?
 14

-What is interculturality? .
+What is interculturality?
 15

-What is Strategical planning? .
+What is Strategical planning?
 17

-What is Storytelling? .
+What is Storytelling?
 18

-Exercises .
-21
+Exercises 21

-National and International Activities .
-50
+National and International Activities 50

-Local pilots .
-50
+Local pilots 50

-International Activities .
-52
+International Activities 52

-Tools of the LTT .
-55

-INTERVIEWS WITH LTT1 PARTICIPANTS .
-56

-AN INTERVIEW WITH AN LTT2 PARTICIPANT .
-61
+Learning points 59

-Brief description of partners and regional cooperation .
-65
+Brief description of partners and regional cooperation 65

-Regional cooperation .
-78

-Project timeline .
-80

-Project timeline terminology .
-82
+Project roll-out: NEETs training NEETs on a European level 83

+Context of this part of the project work 83

-The N4N training model adapted to a European mobility programme .
-84
+The N4N training model adapted to a European mobility programme 83

-Revised and simplified model of "NEETs training NEETs on a European level". .
-85